 Photo by Arnel Hasanovic from Unsplash

-For example, one relatively recent change occurred in February 2024, when Apple announced it had removed home screen web apps (PWAs) for iOS users in the EU.
-This was to comply with the EU’s Digital Markets Act (DMA), which would require home screen web apps built on alternative web browsers.
+In February 2024, Apple removed home screen web apps for iOS users in the EU.
+This was to comply with the EU's Digital Markets Act (DMA).
+Apple called it a security risk.
+This means EU users lost standalone PWA mode and push notification support on iOS.

 Beyond this, developers can only build effective PWAs when they understand iOS limitations on: